stormpath/express-stormpath/docs/upgrading.rst

 upgrading to 3.0.0.
 For a high level overview of the major points in this release, please see the :ref:`changelog`.

-- We've stopped resolving the authenticated user, by default.
+- We've stopped resolving the authenticated user by default.
 You need to explicitly configure this with the ``stormpath.getUser`` middleware:

   .. code-block:: javascript

     app.get('/home', stormpath.getUser, function (req, res) {
-      if(req.user){
+      if (req.user) {
         res.send('Hello, ' + req.user.email);
-      }else{
+      } else {
         res.send('Not logged in');
       }
     });